unital/micropython/docs/library/framebuf.rst

     Red Green Blue (16-bit, 5+6+5, native) color format in native byte-order.

+.. data:: framebuf.RGB565_BS

+    Red Green Blue (16-bit, 5+6+5, non-native) color format.
+This format uses color values supplied with a non-native bit-pattern (ie. instead of ``rrrrrggggggbbbbb`` the values are byte-swapped ``gggbbbbbrrrrrggg`` where the least-significant bits of the green channel occur first).
+This is a legacy format to ease migration for the common case of systems which used displays with an opposite byte-order to microcontroller.

 .. data:: framebuf.RGB565_LE

     Red Green Blue (16-bit, 5+6+5, little-endian) color format in little-endian